phe-sto/CoBOL-GraalVM/README.md

 #### Compiling C to LLVM Intermediate Reprensentation

-One point not completely clear from their documentation is the benefit of LLVM and how execute code in GraalVM not just creating a binary like GNU CoBOL easily do.
+One point not completely clear from their documentation is the benefit of LLVM and how execute code in GraalVM not just creating a binary like GNU CoBOL easily does.
 Using Clang to directly compile CoBOL into a executable is possible if you don't forget to include the ``libcob`` dependency with ``-lcob``.
-Compiling to IR command is:
+Compiling to a binary command is:

     gu-clang mandelbrotset.c -o bin/mandelbrotset -lcob